AWS Serverless FTP File Processing Service ๐

 This acts as our temporary document store for our downloaded files and is a key part of our distributed, resilient file processing service.
 We will transfer our data over a VPC Endpoint to our Bucket, ensuring this doesn’t travel over the public Internet.
 There’s a good few advantages to storing the documents in our service, lets first go over features of S3 we’re leveraging.

-โœ… Lifecycle Policy - We’ll use this to delete our files automatically to save cost.
+โ Lifecycle Policy - We’ll use this to delete our files automatically to save cost.
 The retention may need to be agreed upon by the data provider or your company to consider PII when retaining the file.
 If there’s a processing issue we don’t need to re-download from the remote server.

 This can be incredibly useful not only for saving time and operational overhead, but files can be short-lived or overwritten on FTP servers and therefore we avoid the headache of asking for files.

-โœ… Event Notification - We can hook into new object created events, allowing automatic integration with AWS SQS, queueing our file for future processing without writing any code.
+events, allowing automatic integration with AWS SQS, queueing our file for future processing without writing any code.

 Parsing & Processing Service